GreatSymphonia/pnp-server/autoinstall/README.md

  !
 ```

-Create for each device a config file named serialnumber.cfg, i.e: [`FCZ094210DS.cfg`](sample.cfg)
+Create for each device a config file named serial number.cfg, i.e: [`FCZ094210DS.cfg`](sample.cfg)

-Place this script, the image(s) and the config files on a fileserver where the new devices can download them from.
+Place this script, the image(s) and the config files on a file server where the new devices can download them from.
 This can be a TFTP, HTTP(S), FTP or SCP server.
 For the image I would not recommend using TFTP.

 Last configure your DHCP server to have option 67 pointing to this script.
 Here a sample how to do this on a IOS/IOS-XE switch.